Potion/Cinder-poScene/README.md

 	ViewRef myRootView = MyRootViewClass::create();
 	myScene->getRootViewController()->getView()->addSubView(myRootView);

- or (more common) extend `po::scene::ViewController` and provide that as the root ViewContrlooer.
+ or (more common) extend `po::scene::ViewController` and provide that as the root ViewController.

 	using namespace po::scene;
 	SceneRef myScene = Scene::create(MyRootViewControllerClass::create());